SeyyedMahdiHP/JavaScript/q2a patch/readme.md

 <h2>En Manual</h2>
 in the name of Allah
-for fixing the direction of unicode ascii paraghraphs in  "snow-extl" theme, just move customJs-mahdi.js into q2a root directory, and then add it to "qa-theme-base.php" under function body in qa-include directory. it has to be like this:
+for fixing the direction of unicode ascii paraghraphs in  "snow-extl" theme when using markdown-editor, just move customJs-mahdi.js into q2a root directory, and then add it to "qa-theme-base.php" under function body in qa-include directory. it has to be like this:
 <pre dir="auto">
 public function body()